Kyro-Music/Discord-SlashCommands-Java/README.md

 de.Jan.SlashCommands.SlashCommandGuild guild = builder.getGuildCommandsFor("123456789");//Get guild commands with ID

 //You can use the builder:
-SlashCommandOption option = new SlashCommandOption.Builder()
-       .setName("argument")
-       .setDescription("Just an argument")
-       .setType(SlashCommandOptionType.STRING)
-       .setRequired(true)
-       .build();
 SlashCommand command = new SlashCommand.Builder()
        .setName("test")
        .setDescription("This is a command")
-       .addOption(option)
        .appendDescription("\nThis is another line")
        .build();

 //Or just the constructor:
-SlashCommand command = new SlashCommand("test", "This is a command", new SlashCommandOption("argument", "Just an argument", true, SlashCommandOptionType.STRING))
+SlashCommand command = new SlashCommand("test", "This is a command")

 guild.registerCommand(command)
 //To delete a command you have to iterate through guild.commands and find your command.
 Then just run guild.deleteGuildCommand(command.id).